shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 equivalent condition, we derive standard quantum theory out of classes of general models under a condition.
 [arXiv:2307.11271](https://arxiv.org/abs/2307.11271)

+### Baichu YU (Southern University of Science and Technology) {#yu}

+Title: Measurement-Device-Independent Detection of Beyond Quantum State

+Abstract: Bell experiment is a very important type of protocol to study the theoretical and practical problems of quantum information.
+The device-independent property of Bell experiment makes it a convenient tool for studying theories that are more general than quantum mechanics.
+Recently it was pointed out that in a standard Bell experiment, we cannot distinguish non-quantum states in the set of positive over all pure tensors (POPT) states from quantum states.
+We found that if we use the modified measurement-device-independent Bell experiment instead of the device-independent one, namely, if we replace the classical inputs with trusted quantum states, the non-quantum POPT states can be detected effectively.
+We also studied the detection power of our protocol when the input sets are tomographically incomplete.

+In this talk I will first introduce some notions useful for understanding this problem, and then introduce the results we have obtained.

 ### Shintarou Yanagida (Nagoya University) {#yanagida}